I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 Remember, GeForce Now emulates a PC connecting to one of your game stores (Steam, for example).

-Emulating a PC on a console, is hit or miss – especially in the controls.
+Emulating a PC on a console is hit or miss – especially in the controls.
 It’s awkward trying to play a PC game using a controller.

-To it’s credit, the GeForce Now app gives you some good options.
+To its credit, the GeForce Now app gives you some good options.
 No matter where you are, you can always open up the virtual keyboard and mouse to navigate around the screen.

 To be fair, you can hook up a USB keyboard to your NVIDIA Shield, but I wanted to see what the experience would be like with just the controller.

-In my experience, if your game can run natively with a game controller, then it’s going to be great on GeForce Now.
-But if it relies too heavily on a keyboard and mouse, then you might want to reconsider.
+In my experience, if your game can run natively with a game controller, it will be great on GeForce Now.

 What You Need to Get Started

-If a keyboard and mouse is more your style, Logitech makes several great options that work very well with the Shield TV.
+If a keyboard and mouse is more your style, Logitech makes several great options that work well with the Shield TV.

 The Verdict